keroserene/go-webrtc/README.md

 WebRTC for Golang.

+### Current Status:

 This repository is currently fluctuating a lot.
 **Do not rely** on anything in here yet!

-This currently only builds on linux, but OSX is in progress.
-Actual documentation is on the way.

-### Current Status:

 - A PeerConnection can be successfully established between two separate machines using this Go library.
 - It is possible to exchange bytes over a real DTLS/SCTP datachannel.
-(See the chat demo).
+(See the chat demo)
 - Video/Audio support from the Media API is not implemented as it's low priority for us -- but pull requests will be gladly taken!
+- This currently only builds on linux, but OSX is in progress.

 There is still lots of work to do!